Flashman and the Dragon

 Flashman and the Dragon is a 1985 novel by George MacDonald Fraser.
 It is the eighth of the Flashman novels.

-It is set in Hong Kong and China, an area Fraser researched when writing his script of the novel Tai Pan that was not used.

 The Guardian said the book was "as buoyant as ever".

 Plot introduction

 Presented within the frame of the supposedly discovered historical Flashman Papers, this book describes the bully Flashman from Tom Brown's School Days.
 The papers are attributed to Flashman, who is not only the bully featured in Thomas Hughes' novel, but also a well-known Victorian military hero.
 The book begins with an explanatory note detailing the discovery of these papers.

 The present novel takes place shortly after Flashman's service with John Brown in the United States (detailed in Flashman and the Angel of the Lord).
 There is no explanation as to how he ends up in Hong Kong, but it is from here that he begins his adventures in China.
 Flashman meets both the leaders of the Taiping Rebellion and members of the Qing Dynasty who participated in the Second Opium War.